Malaysian king searches for PM to end deadlock

 “The posts then evolved into videos containing images of weapons and guns, with messages warning the Malay majority to beware of DAP and Pakatan Harapan.
 They also threatened a return of racial unrest,” the group said.
 Short video app TikTok reportedly said it has zero tolerance against any form of hate speech and violent extremism and will remove content that violates its community guidelines.

 King Sultan Abdullah Sultan Ahmad Shah proposed a unity government after meeting the two leaders Tuesday but Muhyiddin rejected the idea.
-The monarch then summoned all 30 lawmakers from the third largest bloc, the alliance led by the United Malays National Organization, to his palace Wednesday.
+The monarch Wednesday met leaders from the third largest bloc, the alliance led by the United Malays National Organization, as well as another influential bloc from Borneo island.

-UMNO’s National Front has said it will support neither leader and remain in opposition.
-At a meeting late Tuesday, officials reportedly said the alliance will ask for more time to make a decision.
+UMNO President Ahmad Zahid Hamidi told the Malaysiakini online news portal that the king requested his National Front to be part of a unity government during the meeting.
+He said the alliance’s decision-making body and its 30 lawmakers who won in the polls will hold more talks Wednesday evening.
+The National Front had earlier said it will support neither leader and remain in opposition.

+The palace in a statement said Sultan Abdullah will meet Thursday with royal families from nine states to consult them on the deadlock.
+Malaysia’s hereditary state rulers, who take turns as the country’s king every five years under a unique rotation system, are highly regarded by the country’s Malay majority as the guardians of Islam and Malay tradition.

 Anwar’s reformist alliance won 2018 elections that led to the first regime change since Malaysia’s independence from Britain in 1957.
 But the government collapsed after Muhyiddin defected and joined hands with UMNO to form a new government.
 Muhyiddin’s government was beset by internal rivalries and he resigned after 17 months.
 UMNO leader Ismail Sabri Yaakob was then picked by the king as the prime minister.